vekatze/neut/book/src/hello-external-world.md

 }
 ```

-Top-level items like `define` are called **statements**.
+Top-level items like `define` are called statements.
 You'll see more in the next section.

 <div class="info-block">

-Like F#, statements in Neut are order-sensitive.
-Because of that, if you were to define `main` before `my-add`, the program won't compile.
-For forward references, you'll have to explicitly declare names beforehand using a statement called `nominal`, which we'll see later.
+As in F#, statements in Neut are order-sensitive.
+If you were to define `main` before `my-add`, the code won't compile.
+For forward references, you'll have to explicitly declare names beforehand using a statement called `nominal`, which we'll see in the next section.

 </div>

 ## Publishing Your Module

-Now let's publish our module so that the function `my-add` and `increment` can be used by others.
+Let's publish our module so others can use the functions `my-add` and `increment`.

 You can create an archive of the current module using `neut archive`: